neptune-ai/docs/docs/execution-environments/languages.rst

 Languages
 =========

-Neptune provides integrations with the following programming languages:
+You can run Neptune with any programming language but the main language we support is Python.
+See how it works in various languages:

 .. toctree::
    :maxdepth: 1
-   :hidden:

    Python <python-support.rst>
    R <r-support.rst>